mtanghu/Transformer-Trader/README.md

 ## Results

 ### Data provider issues
-This was a key challenge point of this project given that high quality data can be very hard to come by, and diagnosing that a given dataset has issues can takes months.
+This was a key challenge point of this project given that high quality data can be very hard to come by, and diagnosing that a given dataset has issues isn't well defined.
 Listed are some data providers tried and this project's experience with them:
 - Polygon, Alphavantage, and Twelvedata all had issues with basic data quality as their data would often not match up with larger data providers data that would match up (like Oanda, Forex.com, and broker data) on a minute to minute basis
 - Tradermade only offered their API with a limited amount of *total* API requests which would be prohibitively costly for both historical downloads and real-time streaming
 - broker data and Forex.com data wouldn't go far back enough historically (only went back less than a year)
-- Firstratedata offered a simple historic download, however after some extensive testing it was found that for some reason the firstratedata was *highly* predictable and thus models could achiever *extremely high levels of profit* that would not translate to other larger data providers (like Oanda, Forex.com, and broker data) even when finetuning approaches were used
+- Firstratedata offered a simple historic download, however after some extensive testing it was found that for some reason the Firstratedata was *highly* predictable and thus models could achiever *extremely high levels of profit* that would not translate to other larger data providers (like Oanda, Forex.com, and broker data) even when finetuning approaches were used
 - TrueFX offered tick level data though only to about a year backwards
 - Oanda had the unfortunate issue of only reporting bid price data where bid prices naturally decrease in low volume periods of the day due to spread widening, but this kind of event is completely unprofitable